Jeluu-R/JeluuCodes/_posts/2025-08-15-Washing Dishes.md

 date: 2025-08-15
 ---
 Hi there!
 This is my very first project using R with 0 previous coding experience.
 Why R?
 I've had a bit of exposure to the coding language through some of my extracurriculars involving biostatistical research.
-Although other coding languages never appealed to me, I saw first-hand how R could be used to perform complex tasks to answer questions about problems that I'm interested in!
+Although other coding languages never appealed to me, I saw first-hand how R could be used to perform complex tasks to solve problems that I'm interested in!

 With all of that being said, I present to you my own rendition of a wheel of fortune: "Who's Washing the Dishes Tonight?".
 My younger brother and I always bicker about who will do the dishes, so I wanted to solve this problem by having a computer decide for us!